-It is generally recommended to use 40 Hz ASSR in awake and alert subjects (e.g. children and adults) and to use 80 Hz ASSR in sleeping subjects (e.g. babies, sedated subjects, during anesthesia).
+It is generally recommended to use 40 Hz ASSR in awake and alert patients (e.g., children and adults) and to use 80 Hz ASSR in sleeping patients (e.g., babies, sedated patients, during anesthesia).
 The auto mode provides a performance-optimized stimulus rate paradigm that increases the stimulus rate with increasing frequency taking into account the dependency of stimulus rates on carrier frequencies and the dependency of noise floor levels on stimulus rates.
-The auto mode can be used for awake or sleeping subjects.
+The auto mode can be used for awake or sleeping patients.
 Please note that stimulus rates are jittered for improving resistance to interfering noise.